-Recently, I’ve taken up mountain biking, and strangely, there are a lot of parallels between becoming a mountain biker and overcoming OCD…
+Recently, I’ve taken up trail biking, and strangely, there are a lot of parallels between becoming a trail biker and overcoming OCD…

 Ever since last summer, I’ve been apprehensive about getting on a bike, considering that my legs used to give out on me frequently when I walked.
 If one of these attacks happened as I rode a bike at 20 mph down a road, I could get seriously hurt.

-But this week, I got back on my bike anyway and rolled into the woods, following a friend of mine who’s an avid mountain biker.
+But this week, I got back on my bike anyway and rolled into the woods, following a friend of mine who’s an avid trail biker.